Nekresi fire temple: Layout

 Two construction phases are identified in the complex; the lower horizon is a ground floor and foundation of a cult building, dated to the period of the 2nd–4th century, which seems to have been deliberately demolished and parts of its building materials reused for the construction of a castle or fortified palace.
 Both layers are built of large rubble with lime mortar with the additional use of flat bricks in the upper layer.

 The temple is set in a square plan, measuring 50 x 50 metres in total.
-Its design is complex, centered on an almost square building of 76 m², around which there were four more buildings arranged in a cruciform pattern and each ending in a semicircular apse facing the central building.
-In the southwestern corner of the central building was a nearly square area made of clay, measuring 4.5 m² and containing traces of fire, leading to the conclusion that the edifice was a fire-temple.
+Its design is complex, centered on an almost square building of 76 m^{2}, around which there were four more buildings arranged in a cruciform pattern and each ending in a semicircular apse facing the central building.
+In the southwestern corner of the central building was a nearly square area made of clay, measuring 4.5 m^{2} and containing traces of fire, leading to the conclusion that the edifice was a fire-temple.
 All five buildings together with their associated corridors and accessory chambers were enclosed by a wall.
 Access to any of the rooms in the complex was possible through doors cut in the external corridors.